Head of Faculty - Adam King

-Students at Campbell High School will all study a core program of science from year 7 to year 10.
-Students in year 7 are grouped into like cohorts in science on the basis of information passed on from primary schools.
-All classes follow a common course of study with specialised support or extension as required..
+Students must all study a core program of science from Year 7 to Year 10.
+All classes follow a common course of study with specialised support or extension as required.

 Students have opportunities to participate in a number of science competitions such as the Science Challenge, RACI's Australian National Chemistry Quiz and the Big Science Competition.
 A variety of science enrichment options are offered to encourage student elective participation in chemistry, engineering and science competitions.